 Denmark is a proud nation.
 We have not any past as major power in Africa.
 We don’t owe them anything due to past behaviors.
 In fact they live of our aid instead of trying to make a living themselves.
 Take a country like Zimbabwe.
 A great hero named Mugabe singlehanded removed Apartheid.
 While it meant better times for his personal mob of war veterans it was harder to attract investors and to secure Mugabe’s participation at COP15, the high schools students in Denmark did a lot of community work to raise money for the worn down schools in Zimbabwe so Mugabe could show the world that the end of Apartheid was not equal with a total destruction of this country.
 He entered Denmark today (December 15) so he can lead the African countries.

+The disturbance made by protesters outside and inside the conference has however resulted in an increase in security.
 The secret police arrested some of the participants in the conference today.
 Their fate will soon be forgotten and I hope that the other protester peaceful or not will understand the message send by these arrests.
 No other needs to disappear.

 As a Dane I am kind of angry about the outcome and criticism.
 I believe that it is an act of xenophobia.
 What kind of country wouldn’t turn to mass arrests if they should host a similar conference?